 Further research shows that divorce is more likely to occur among couples if they carry high levels of debt.
-Premarital counseling can help you create a solid financial plan so that the both of you are working towards the same goals in terms of your finances.
+Premarital counseling can help you create a solid financial plan so that both of you are working towards the same goals in terms of your finances.
 See financial questions asked by counselor in premarital counseling.

 Factor #5: Lack of intimacy or sex problems

 There is no doubt that sexual intimacy is a vital part of marriage and divorce rates show that it’s one of the top reasons for divorce.
 There are many factors that contribute to sex problems that premarital counseling can help you avoid.

 If you are either not satisfied with your sex life or having any emotional blocks towards being intimate, therapy will help you: -Understand what makes you feel sexually desirable, -identify what attracts you about your partner physically or emotionally, -develop intimacy skills by communicating your needs clearly and get more involved in foreplay -learn how to ask for positions & activities that appeal to your “inner” self For a full understanding on how to fix this problem click here.

 Factor #6: Difficulty with commitment

-Most premarital counselors agree that marriage requires both you and your spouse committing yourself entirely to each other without reservation for the duration of your marriage.
-Taking pre-marriage counselor can help you identify what specifically is important about having this kind of relationship and help prevent future challenges when you discover that your spouse does not share the same value or commitment.
+Most premarital counselors agree that marriage requires both you and your spouse to commit yourself entirely to each other without reservation for the duration of your marriage.
+Taking a pre-marriage counselor can help you identify what specifically is important about having this kind of relationship and help prevent future challenges when you discover that your spouse does not share the same value or commitment.

 Studies have shown that counseling sessions help premarital couples understand their traditional social roles, financial obligations, and responsibilities.